Brad Pitt, Courteney Cox Reportedly Get Flirty Amid Kate Hudson Romance Rumors

 Amid the reports about Pitt and Cox getting together, rumors also are swirling about Brad and Kate Hudson.
 The Daily Mail reported in January that Pitt and Hudson have “been linked for months.”

 At a Golden Globes after party, Kate was seen flaunting her cleavage in a gold lace dress.
-Pitt received cheers during his presentation at the 74th annual Golden Globe Awards inside the Beverly Hilton Hotel.
+Pitt received cheers during his presentation at the 74th annual Golden Globe Awards at the Beverly Hilton Hotel.

 The Daily Mail speculated that Hudson attended the party “to meet up with Pitt, who split from Angelina Jolie, 41, in September,” noting that “there have been consistent reports she was the woman who got between Jolie and Pitt.”